 - Set a bankroll - You must always play within your limits.
 Set a bankroll and only bet within your financial means.

 - Pick the right bets for you - Most bets feature the same kind of house edge, but it is still important that you make the right bets that match your style and bankroll!
 Remember, if you have a small budget and you're making multiple bets simultaneously, whilst this can be very rewarding, it can also be damaging.

 - Be patient - Once the winning number has been marked, don't start making new bets until the winning bets have all been paid.

 - Avoid top line bet - If you fancy a go of American Roulette, be cautious of the Top Line bet, which has a house edge of nearly 8%.
 This bet covers 0, 00, 1, 2, and 3 with odds of 6-1.

-- Don't get sucked into betting systems - These systems do not lower the house edge and if you're considering using one, then do your research first.
+- Don't get sucked into betting systems - These systems do not lower the house edge and if you're considering using one, remember to do your research first.
+It's important you understand different betting systems, where they can help you, and where they can't.
+The most famous betting strategy is the Martingale betting system and, if you wish to give it a go, read up on the details first.
 You should also check the casinos' terms and conditions to see what they say about betting systems being used.

 - Surrender option - If you find a casino that has the Surrender option, this can increase your odds.

 - Don't chase losses - There is no doubt that you will lose some bets; you simply cannot win them all.
 Don't fall into the trap of chasing these losses because you're going to lose even more.